Skip to content

 While many visitors associate Morocco solely with the bustling souks of Marrakech, the journey southeast over the High Atlas Mountains reveals the country's most awe-inspiring natural wonder.
 Unlike the rocky hammadas that make up much of the Sahara, Erg Chebbi is a classic, wind-sculpted sand sea offering an accessible yet profoundly authentic desert experience.
 What truly surprises travelers is the profound hospitality of the indigenous Amazigh (Berber) people who have navigated these dunes for millennia.

-Is a Moroccan Sahara Trek your next adventure?
+Is Sahara Trek really your perfect match?

 Why Sahara Trek belongs on your travel list